arts & culture, +3

 Customize Your Sneakers

-Whether you’re looking to flex your creative muscles, turn a passion into a business, or just want a super unique date idea, this is the class.
-Majorwavez Lab sneaker customization class will help you create someone one-of-a-kind.
+Want a custom pair of kicks?
+Whether you’re looking to flex your creative muscles, turn a passion into a business, or just want a unique date idea, this is the class.
+Majorwavez Lab sneaker customization class will help you create something one-of-a-kind.

 Peruse the Last Bookstore

-Luckily this isn’t actually the world’s last bookstore—the name is an homage to its status as the largest new and used bookstore in California.
-The iconic building is 22,000 sqft, with a record store, comic book store, 5 art studios, an epic yarn shop, a famous book tunnel, a mammoth head, and unexpected nooks of funkiness throughout.
+Luckily, this isn’t actually the world’s last bookstore—the name is an homage to its status as the largest new and used bookstore in California.
+The iconic building is 22,000 sqft, with a record store, comic book store, five art studios, an epic yarn shop, a famous book tunnel, a mammoth head, and unexpected nooks of funkiness throughout.
 Plus, it's a filming and celebrity hotspot.

 Where: 453 S Spring St – Ground Floor, Los Angeles, CA